aapot/FastChat/fastchat/llm_judge/README.md

 ```

 ### Limitations
 While the original MTBench has shown 80% agreement between human and GPT-4 ratings, we have not conducted the same experiment on the Finnish MT-Bench.
-Additionally, the DeepL translations of the questions and reference answers have not verified by a native speaker.
+Additionally, the DeepL translations of the questions and reference answers have not been verified by a native speaker.